Interim Containment Action – 3 strategies that can be implemented without informing the Client

 During process parameters verification, it is worth checking two things:

-are control limits turned on?
-You don’t even want to see the look on my face when a I asked process engineer why a part was not “caught” on the final test.
-He’s replied that “we still have limits turned off.”
+• Are control limits turned on?
+You wouldn’t want to see the look on my face when I asked a process engineer why a part was not “caught” during the final test, and he told me, “We still have limits turned off.”

-whether the values that can be downloaded from the process data are actual values.
-It turns out that the process engineers (I am not writing here for what reason) entered the off-set value in the machine settings, and instead of the result of 73 [N], the displayed value was 93 [N].
+• Are the values that can be downloaded from the process data actual values?
+It turns out that some process engineers (for various reasons) entered an offset value in the machine settings.
+Instead of the result being 73 [N], the displayed value was 93 [N].

-It may turn out that thanks to this, we are dealing with an activity that I affectionately describe as “process catharsis”.
-It involves checking with a dedicated team whether the above topics are single isolated cases or whether we are dealing with a systemic issue.
+Thanks to this verification, we might discover an issue I affectionately call “process catharsis”.
+This involves having a dedicated team check whether the above topics are isolated cases or systemic issues.

-Internal selection, that is, jumping from one problem to another?
+Internal selection – Jumping from one problem to another?

-After receiving information from the customer, it is a good idea to first ask for a photo with the traceability code.
+After receiving information from the customer, it’s a good idea to first ask for a photo with the traceability code.
 Every product sent to the customer should have it.
-Most often, they include information about part production date of the product, production shift, and production plant location.
+Most often, it includes information about the production date, production shift, and production plant location.
 It may also contain more detailed information related to process parameters.

-If we have the production date of claimed component, the first containment action that should be carried out is to check the internal selection date.
-Thanks to this, we can check whether there was no internal selection for a different type of problem at the time when the product was manufactured.
+If we have the production date of the claimed component, the first containment action should be to check the internal selection date.
+This allows us to verify whether there was any internal selection for a different type of problem during production.

-What can it be useful for?
-It is mainly related to the verification that the operator who performed the selection did not damage the part causing a different type of defect.
-This can happen both when picking-up parts from shipping containers and during the actual inspection repackaging.
+What can this be useful for?
+It is mainly related to verifying that the operator who performed the selection did not damage the part, causing a different type of defect.
+This can happen both when picking parts from shipping containers and during the actual inspection repackaging.

-It is also worth checking whether the selection instructions are understandable for employees and whether the operation is performed in a repeatable manner while maintaining appropriate ergonomics.
-Also, the lack of it may damage the product during selection, for example if the operator does not have enough space to perform his work.
+It is also worth checking whether the selection instructions are understandable for employees.
+Additionally, make sure that the operation is performed in a repeatable manner while maintaining appropriate ergonomics.
+Lack of proper ergonomics may damage the product during selection.
+For example, this can happen if the operator does not have enough space to perform their work.

 You can download an automatic, editable Excel form for free on the Free Quality Tools